Facebook expands safety and donation tools

 However, Facebook's biggest potential risk is that it comes off disingenuous with these efforts.

-"People very quickly identify companies that make a big PR or marketing splash, but don't follow it up with investment," McLean said.
+"People very quickly identify companies that make a big PR or marketing splash, but don't follow it up with investment," McClean said.